RandomcodeDev/purpl-engine/FalseKing.md

   efficient storage
 - Save data will be somehow stored, likely being created from a processed snapshot of the ECS world.
-- The executable won't be particularly large
+- The executable won't be particularly large, even with static linking
 - Static linking is used to reduce the number of files necessary to work with, making distribution somewhat simpler and possibly allow for link time optimization